Nepal Tourist Visa:

 Mardi Himal Trek Difficulty and Preparation Tips

 The Mardi Himal Trek is graded as an easy to moderate trek in terms of difficulty.
 If you have previous trekking experience, the trek will be easy for you.
 For first-time trekkers, it can be a little challenging due to the new terrain, continuous uphill sections, and higher altitude.
-However, if you maintain a reasonable fitness level, you can have a wonderful time in Mardi Himal base camp, no matter if you are a beginner or first first-time trekker.
+However, if you maintain a reasonable fitness level, you can have a wonderful time in Mardi Himal Base Camp, no matter if you are a beginner or first first-time trekker.
 Here are the common risks you will face.
 Knowing this will help you prepare for the trek.

 - Altitude: On these 9 Days, the Mardi Himal trek starts from Kande, at an altitude of 1770 meters (5,807 feet), and takes you to the base camp, which is 4500 meters (14,764 feet).
 While reaching such altitudes, some trekkers may experience symptoms of altitude sickness, including headache, Dizziness or light-headedness, Nausea or vomiting, Loss of appetite, Fatigue or weakness, Shortness of breath, and Trouble sleeping (insomnia).
 To avoid altitude sickness during the Mardi Himal Trek, follow acclimatization plans such as walking slowly, avoiding alcohol, drinking enough water, and taking proper rest.